wandersoncferreira/wandersoncferreira.github.io/content/items/20220315095410-developers_aiming_to_the_wrong_target.md

 ## The Naive {#the-naive}

 There is a naive view that software development is the production of programs.
+This is called "Production-view".
 What? and What is it then?

 In fact we do this: